NikitaBerezhnyj/CodeBuddy/README.md

 ## Overview

-CodeBuddy is a fun and interactive extension for Visual Studio Code that adds a character named Code Buddy to your editor.
+Code Buddy Sidekick is a fun and interactive extension for Visual Studio Code that adds a character named Code Buddy to your editor.
 Code Buddy watches your code, reacts to errors, and follows your typing, making coding more engaging and helping you catch mistakes early.

 ## Features